ryan-tobin/GenoPath/README.md

 ### Running GenoPath

-To run GenoPath with the provided sample dataset:
+To run GenoPath with the provided sample dataset.
+Navigate to where you downloaded GenoPath and use the files located in the Sample_Datasets folder:
 ```sh
 python genopath.py --run_process All --target_dir [path/to/dir] snv Sample_Datasets/input.tsv --max_graphs_per_tree 50 --control_file Sample_Datasets/control.txt --abundance_weighted True --sv_file Sample_Datasets/sv.txt
 ```